 Sinéad Bracken, Health Statistician CSO, Ireland

 The Central Statistics Office, Ireland produced a Well Being State of the Nation Report in 2017.
-Sinéad Bracken presented on the process that led to the development of the Irish Wellbeing Report and used to select the Wellbeing Indicators and the broad range of indicators that the CSO maintains in the Environmental Indicators Ireland Annual Report.
+Sinéad Bracken presented on the process that led to the development of the Irish Wellbeing Report and that is used to select the Wellbeing Indicators and the broad range of indicators that the CSO maintains in the Environmental Indicators Ireland Annual Report.